wesleyyliu/route-share-final-project/README.md

 # AI Attribution

 We used AI to learn more about extracting video frame information and generating basic starter code in upload.tsx.

+Mentor: Nicholas Cirillo
+Date Met with Mentor: 11/2 (we couldn’t find a time for all of us to meet by 10/31)